gordonguthrie/pometo/docs/technical_reference/functions_the_negation_minus_function.md

 ## Monadic Use On Complex Nos

-The minus operator performs normal sign reversal on both parts of a complex no:
+The minus function performs normal sign reversal on both parts of a complex no:

 ```pometo
 - 3J¯5